 Spruce features a straight grain.
 It is a light, softer wood, but it works well for basic construction projects.
 Spruce trees that have been allowed to grow and mature have been found to possess acoustical properties, making the tree better suited for use in the construction of musical instruments such as guitars, violins and pianos.
 Spruce can also be used to build airplane panels and boat hulls, ladders and oars.
 However, spruce is known to rot easily, swell easily and also burn easily.

 Pine Wood Pros and Cons

 Pine is an extremely soft wood that is known to dent and damage easily.
 Many pine trees have been excessively harvested for their wood, resulting in lumber from younger, immature pines.
-Pine is very lightweight, but some species are heavier than others.
-The species can make all the difference in what project the wood is used for, as soft pines cannot be used for making guitars while a hard pine such as digger pine can be used to create a guitar body successfully.
+Pine generally is very lightweight, although some species are heavier than others.
+The species can make all the difference in what project the wood is used for, as soft pines cannot be used for making guitars while a hard pine such as gray pine, also called digger pine (Pinus sabiniana, zones 8-9), can be used to create a guitar body successfully.

 Fir Wood Pros and Cons